JHenzi/MarketGPT/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPL License.

 ## 🤝 Contributing